cankurttekin/sse-cig/README.md

 ## Project Description

 This repository contains a server application built with Spring Boot that checks for new emails matching specific criteria and sends notifications via Server-Sent Events (SSE).
 Additionally, it includes a client application designed for a microcontroller to receive these SSE notifications.
-The goal is to provide a simple yet functional system for real-time email alerts on an embedded device.

 ## Installation and Setup